statelyai/xstate/docs/guides/actions.md

 ## Raise Action

-The `raise()` action creator queues an event to the statechart, in the internal event queue.
+The `raise()` action creator queues an event to the statechart in the internal event queue.
 This means the event is immediately sent on the current "step" of the interpreter.

 | Argument | Type                   | Description         |
 | -------- | ---------------------- | ------------------- |